hiriski/hiriski/README.md

 </p>

 ### 😀 Fun fact
-- Born in the coastal village of palabuhanratu beach.
+- Born in a chill coastal village near Palabuhanratu Beach.
-- When I had no ideas I played PUBG Mobile with my Vietnamese friends to learn Tiếng Việt.
+- When my brain’s outta ideas, I just hop on PUBG Mobile with my Vietnamese homies—good excuse to pick up some Tiếng Việt lol.
-- I'm a big fan of [Đen Vâu](https://www.youtube.com/channel/UCWu91J5KWEj1bQhCBuGeJxw)
+- I'm a big fan of [Đen Vâu](https://www.youtube.com/channel/UCWu91J5KWEj1bQhCBuGeJxw), by the way.
+Dude’s a legend.

 ### 👋 How to reach me